NateWr/pkp-plugin-gallery/docs/data-schema.md

 `publish` - Approved

-`revision` - User-submitted update
+`update` - User-submitted update

-An attempt will be made to use the built-in `revision` post status to manage user updates.
-If it doesn't cause any conflicts, it will allow us to take advantage of WordPress's built-in revision `diff` generator.
+An attempt will be made to use the built-in `update` post status to manage user updates.
+If it doesn't cause any conflicts, it will allow us to take advantage of WordPress's built-in update `diff` generator.

 ### Taxonomies